graphsignal/graphsignal-python/README.md

 #### Profiling

 Enable/disable various profilers depending on the code and model runtime by passing `with_profiler` argument to `tracer()` method.
-By default `with_profiler=True` and Python profiler is enabled.
+By default `with_profiler` is `True` and Python profiler is enabled.
 Set to `False` to disable profiling.

 ```python
 tracer = graphsignal.tracer(with_profiler='pytorch')